saharshkmr/nestern/README.md

 # 🚀 Nestern

-✨ A modern Flutter application that helps you [brief description of what the app does].
+✨ A modern Flutter application that helps you to find courses, jobs and internships.

 ## 🛠️ Features